• Skip to primary navigation

 Hazelnut Chocolate Banana Cake

 We love chocolate and nuts combinations!
-Either a simple and healthy chocolate peanut butter spread, a quick chocolate hazelnut loaf cake or a rich hazelnut chocolate traybake.
+Either a simple and healthy chocolate peanut butter spread, a quick chocolate breadcrumb cake, or a rich hazelnut chocolate traybake.
 And this banana cherry chocolate cake with hazelnuts is just as delicious as all the others.

-• Dark or semi-sweet chocolate, I use chocolate with 50-60 % cocoa most of the time, but a little more or less is fine.
+• Chocolate: Dark or semi-sweet chocolate; I use chocolate with 50-60 % cocoa most of the time, but a little more or less is fine.

-• Unsweetened, pure cocoa powder, nothing containing sugar.
+• Cocoa powder: Unsweetened, pure cocoa powder, nothing containing sugar.

-• You will need cherries from a jar.
+• Cherries: You will need cherries from a jar.

 • The same amount of fresh, pitted cherries can be used instead.

-Otherwise, you will need ground hazelnuts, butter, sugar, flour, eggs, milk, baking powder, vanilla extract.
+• Otherwise, you will need ground hazelnuts, butter, sugar, flour, eggs, milk, baking powder, and vanilla extract.

 Hazelnut Chocolate Banana Cake

-• Always use a kitchen scale when baking, it guarantees for best results.
+• Always use a kitchen scale when baking; it guarantees the best results.

 • I recommend using a deeper baking tray or to use a square baking frame.
-The mixture will not run off the baking tray if you don't use that, but it will look better, more even, if you do.
+The mixture will not run off the baking tray if you don't use that, but it will look better even if you do.

 • Preheat the oven and prepare the baking tray.